Typhoon Parma: Meteorological history

 During September 26, the Joint Typhoon Warning Center (JTWC) started to monitor an area of convection that was located about 445 km (275 mi), to the southeast of Guam.
 The system had an elongated low-level circulation center with convection developing around the center.
-Upper level analysis showed that the system was located in an area of low vertical wind shear and had a good poleward outflow into a tropical upper tropospheric trough.
+Upper level analysis showed that the system was located in an area of low vertical wind shear and had a good poleward outflow into a tropical upper tropospheric trough (TUTT).
 During the next day, convection started to consolidate before both the Japan Meteorological Agency (JMA) and the JTWC initiated advisories on the system, with the JTWC designating it as Tropical Depression 19W.
 After being classified, the depression remained weak and poorly organized, as it lay close to Tropical Storm 18W.
 During September 28, as the depression moved away from 18W, the JTWC reported that the depression had intensified into a tropical storm despite it remaining poorly organized, and acquired the name Parma.

-Parma started to intensify to a typhoon as it moved closer to the Philippines.
+Parma started to intensify to a typhoon as it moved closer to the Philippines, and soon underwent rapid intensification as it developed a pinhole eye.
 On October 1, Parma reached its peak intensity with winds of 250 km/h.
 Afterwards, Parma started a weakening trend as it moved closer to the Philippines, and on October 3 made landfall on northern Luzon, Philippines.
 During its landfall in the Philippines, Parma began to travel northwest towards China.
 It slowed down and weakened (due to interactions with Typhoon Melor), then turned back south towards the Philippines.
 Parma made a second landfall on October 6 with sustained winds of 105 km/h.
 It weakened to a tropical depression before emerging off the east coast of Luzon on October 7, remaining stationary for a day.
 On October 8 it made a third landfall the eastern coast of Cagayan, then moved slowly across Luzon, eventually emerging in the South China Sea.
 After regaining some strength, it travelled westward and hit the island of Hainan, China, with winds of 39 mph.
 It then made a final landfall in Vietnam on October 13, and dissipated over the country on October 14.